The Dangers of DIY Scanning for Businesses

 The Decision to Go DIY: Early Considerations

-On the other hand, engaging a professional scanning service involves assessing the provider’s reputation, technological capabilities, security measures, compliance standards, and cost-effectiveness.
+On the flip side, opting for a professional scanning service involves looking into the provider’s reputation, technological capabilities, security measures, compliance standards, and cost-effectiveness.
+This route is often more suitable for larger volumes of documents, or when dealing with sensitive or confidential information.

 What are the pros and cons of DIY scanning?